remyxai/FFMPerative/README.md

 ## Video Production at the Speed of Chat

-Large Language Models (LLMs) with Tools can perform complex tasks from natural language prompts.
-Using HuggingFace's Agents & Tools, FFMPerative is specialized to common video processing workflows like:
+Large Language Models (LLMs) with Tools can tackle tough tasks framed in simple language.
+Consider FFMPerative your copilot for common video processing workflows such as:

 * Get Video Metadata
 * Sample Image from Video